What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 3. Technical SEO

-Site Architecture: Logical site structure with clear navigation helps both users and search engines understand your content organization and find important pages.
+Website Architecture: Logical site structure with clear navigation helps both users and search engines understand your content organization and find important pages.

 Core Web Vitals: Google’s user experience metrics measuring loading performance, interactivity, and visual stability increasingly influence rankings.